database64128/shadowsocks-go/README.md

 - Client and server implementation of SOCKS5, HTTP proxy, and Shadowsocks "none" method.
 - Transparent proxy support for Linux.
 - Built-in router and DNS resolver with support for extensible routing rules.
+- RESTful API for server user management and traffic statistics.
 - TCP relay fast path on Linux with `splice(2)`.
 - UDP relay fast path on Linux with `recvmmsg(2)` and `sendmmsg(2)`.